 World-wide interest in neutrinos is motivated by the many aspects of its physics spanning from the understanding of its nature in particle physics to probes of sources at cosmological distances (e.g. supernovas, active galaxies, gamma-ray bursts, etc.), to cosmology, as neutrinos can affect the evolution of the Universe.
 The experimental picture developed from the late 1990s, in particular through the contributions by Super-Kamiokande in Japan and SNO in Canada, is consistent with three neutrino families undergoing oscillations, i.e. neutrinos created with a specific lepton flavour can later be measured to have a different flavour, which can only happen if neutrinos have masses and mix.
-Such oscillations indicate that neutrinos, long thought to be massless, must have some small ammount of mass.
+Such oscillations indicate that neutrinos, long thought to be massless, must have some small amount of mass.

 Incorporating neutrino oscillations means a modification of the Standard Model, which requires neutrinos to be massless particles, and it is the first direct signal of physics beyond the Standard Model.
 The phenomenon of neutrino oscillations can be understood by invoking quantum mechanics whereby the weak (or flavour) eigenstates through which the neutrino interacts are not aligned with the mass eigenstates via which the neutrino propagates.
 The phenomenon of neutrino oscillations is theoretically described via the the so-called Pontecorvo-Maki-Nakagawa-Sakata matrix (PMNS) mixing matrix.
-The determination of the matrix elements that determine neutrino oscillations are one of the major goals of nowdays neutrino physics.
+The determination of the matrix elements that determine neutrino oscillations are one of the major goals of nowadays neutrino physics.